 When installing or updating the Intuit software, an unexpected error message may appear.
 It may state “Sorry We Need to Verify Your Subscription before Updating QuickBooks”.
 This message may display in different forms where it tells you to check for the subscription before installation.
 The warning message on the workstation can indicate that any third-party program or Windows user is causing the issue.
-As a result, the verify subscription error may block the processes required to run this accounting software.
+As a result, the verified subscription error may block the processes required to run this accounting software.
 To troubleshoot this error, resetting the Windows and internet settings can be effective.
 However, for different users, additional fixes can be applied.

 - Causes of QuickBooks Verify Subscription Error